 The curriculum in Salina is identical to that at the School of Medicine campuses in Kansas City and Wichita.
-In the first two years, it is delivered by on-site and distance education.
-Lectures are given using interactive televideo, and podcasting is available for all students.
-These lectures and podcasts are supplemented with various types of clinical skills, laboratory and group activities.
+In the first two years (foundational science years), the curriculum is delivered by on-site and distance education.
+Lectures are given using interactive televideo; Podcasting is available for all students.
+A major portion of the foundational science education is comprised of active-learning activities - problem-based learning and case-based collaborative learning sessions, clinical skills and simulation labs, and human anatomy labs.
 The Salina program features a core group of basic scientists backed by a large team of experts in all relevant basic science fields in Kansas City.
-During their third and fourth years, medical students will complete required elective clinical clerkships.
-These clerkships will be located at Salina Regional Health Center, local physician officies, and at other hospitals and physician offices in the region.
+During their third and fourth years, medical students will complete required and elective clinical clerkships.
+These clerkships will be located at Salina Regional Health Center, local physician offices, and at other hospitals and physician offices in the region.

-Salina has a vibrant and active medical community with about 120 physicians practicing all specialties at the Salina Regional Health Center, a 390-bed regional hospital.
+Salina has a vibrant and active medical community with over 120 physicians practicing all specialties at the Salina Regional Health Center, a 390-bed regional hospital.
 This hospital serves as a major referral center for patients and critical access hospitals from a wide geographic region.
-It has a strong family medicine residency program, supported by a Federally Qualified Health Center (FQHC) medical-home practice.
+Salina is also home to a strong family medicine residency program (Smoky Hill Family Residency Program), associated with a Federally Qualified Health Center (FQHC) medical-home practice.
 The city has a 50:50 mix of specialty-to-primary care physicians in Salina.
 The physician-to-student ratio is over 4:1.